Joao-Mota/TBL/docs/README.md

 Menu – We have created a menu that allows the player to start or exit the game

-Shooting – Using the spacebar, you can fire shots that kill enemies, from right to left
+Multidirectional shooting – Using the arrows, you can fire shots that kill enemies, in all directions

 Help Screen – Contains information on how to play the game and its elements